Opel Rekord Series A: Six cylinders

 In March 1964, the Rekord A became the first Opel Rekord to be available with a six-cylinder engine.
-The engine in question was the 2,605 cc unit, shared with the newly introduced 1964 Opels Admiral and Kapitän.
+The engine in question was the 2,605 cc unit, shared with the newly introduced 1964 Opels Admiral, Kapitän and Diplomat.
 On all three applications maximum power output of 100 hp (74 kW) was claimed at this stage.

 The new six-cylinder powered Opel Rekord L-6 had an advertised top speed between 163 and 168 km/h (101 - 104 mph) making it the first Rekord able to offer a top speed above 100 mph in non-metric markets (chiefly, in this case, the UK and the US).
 But the car was not an unqualified delight.
 Fuel efficiency slumped, the car needing 12 litres of "super grade" high octane fuel to cover 100 km.
 The six-cylinder engine was also heavy: there was no mention of any power-assisted brakes or power-assisted steering option on the Rekord A, the latter feature being reserved for luxury cars such as the Opel Admiral and Kapitän.
 Neither feature would have been expected at the Rekord's price level in Europe in the 1960s, but it was nonetheless noted that the Rekord L-6 was heavy to drive in slow urban traffic.

-The six-cylinder Rekord L-6, along with the Admiral and Kapitän are also noteworthy as the first Opels to come with 12-volt electrical systems.
+The six-cylinder Rekord L-6, along with the Admiral, Kapitän and Diplomat are also noteworthy as the first Opels to come with 12-volt electrical systems.
 Hitherto Opel customers, like Volkswagen customers and (until 1967) German Ford customers all had to make do with 6-volt electrics.